-Moto X now available for $99.99 from Moto Maker, Sprint and U.S. CellularAlex Wagner - Deputy Managing Editor, News Desk
+Moto X now available for $99.99 from Moto Maker, Sprint and U.S. CellularAlex Wagner - Editorial Director of News and Content

 Remember that rumored Moto X price cut that we heard about way back in August?
 Looks like that leak was legit, as Motorola's Moto Maker website is now advertising the Moto X with a starting price of $99.99.
 That means that shoppers can snag a customized 16GB Moto X for AT&T by handing over a Benjamin.
 Meanwhile, the 32GB AT&T Moto X is available for $149.